 - The old mining town of Cullinan is where the world’s biggest diamond, the 3 106-carat Cullinan diamond, was found.

-One of the country’s most popular tourist destinations, the province stretches from Port Edward in the south to the borders of Swaziland and Mozambique to the north.
+One of the country’s most popular tourist destinations the province stretches from Port Edward in the south to the borders of Eswatini and Mozambique to the north.

 - The Weza State Forest in East Griqualand runs through indigenous forests and commercial plantations.
 The forest is home to several antelope species and a huge variety of birds.

 - St Lucia and its surroundings comprise the iSimangaliso Wetland Park that have five separate ecosystems.
 It is a fishing and bird watching paradise.
 Boat trips on the lake offer opportunities for crocodile and hippo sightings.
 The Kosi Bay Nature Reserve is part of the Coastal Forest Reserve between Mozambique and Sodwana Bay.

 - The Hluhluwe-Umfolozi Park, one of the largest game parks in South Africa, is home to the Big Five, as well as cheetah and wild dogs.